Charles Upson Clark

-Charles Upson Clark (1875–1960) was a professor of history at Columbia University.
+Charles Upson Clark (January 14, 1875 – September 29, 1960) was a professor of history at Columbia University.
 He discovered the Barberini Codex, the earliest Aztec writings on herbal medicines extant.

 Biography

-Clark was born in 1875 to Edward Perkins Clark and Catharine Pickens Upson.
+Clark was born in Springfield, Massachusetts on January 14, 1875 to Edward Perkins Clark and Catharine Pickens Upson.
+He earned a bachelor's degree at Yale University in 1897, and a Ph.D. there in 1903.

+He married Annie White Frary in Rome on September 7, 1900, and they had three children.

 Throughout his life he was the author of many books on a variety of subjects.
 Among them was the history of West Indies by Antonio Vázquez de Espinosa translated into English, and the modern history of Romania.

-He also collaborated with the American School of Classical Studies in Rome, where he held a directory of Classical Studies and Archaeology since 1910.
-He died in 1960.
+He also collaborated with the American School of Classical Studies in Rome, where became a fellow in 1901, and held a directory of Classical Studies and Archaeology since 1910.
+He died at his apartment in New York City on September 29, 1960.